17 Best Palaces in Rome

 Villa Giulia| ©Yuri Rapoport

-This palace was once the summer residence of Pope Julius III and was designed in the 16th century by several artists and architects, including Michelangelo.
+This palace was once the summer residence of Pope Julius III and was designed in the 16th century by various artists and architects, including Michelangelo.
 Once inside, don't miss the sarcophagus of the spouses, considered the best piece in the gallery.

 Buy tickets for the Etruscan Museum of Villa Giulia

-5. Immerse yourself in Italian expressionism at Palazzo Merulana
+5. Palazzo Merulana

 Palazzo Merulana|©Bruno Brunelli